LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 solution.
 Modules may be used for legacy code or when a simple encapsulation mechanism is adequate.
-Logtalk objects may be used when more powerful encapsulation, abstraction, and reuse features are necessary.
+Logtalk objects may be used when more powerful encapsulation, abstraction, and reuse features are required.

-Logtalk supports the compilation of source files containing both plain Prolog and Prolog modules.
 This guide provides tips for integrating and migrating plain Prolog code and Prolog module code to Logtalk.
 Step-by-step instructions are provided for encapsulating plain Prolog code in objects, converting Prolog modules into objects, and compiling and reusing Prolog modules as objects from inside Logtalk.
 An interesting application of the techniques described in this guide is a solution for running a Prolog application which uses